-Disability and Homecare
+Disability and Home Care

 Achievements

 Simply to remain an active force within disabilities under the current conditions, represents a huge achievement.
-The Governments whole purpose in privatization was to avoid direct accountability and deregulate the sector, its wages and conditions, its industrial base, its union.
-We no longer have one employer to contend with but fifteen, and to be in the best position to advocate, we have set up a delegate presentative structure to reflect that reality.
-We’re not going anywhere!
+The Liberal-National Government's whole purpose in privatisation was to avoid direct accountability and deregulate the sector, its wages and conditions, its industrial base, its union.

-The Rank and File team commit to:
+The Rank & File team commits to:

 -